 I was soaking wet and beginning to shiver in the cold, pouring rain, but I knew from past experience that deer hunting in the rain could pay off big time!

-I had been on stand for about 2 hours when the hard rain stopped as the tropical storm moved eastward.
+I had been in my tree stand for about 2 hours when the hard rain stopped as the tropical storm moved eastward.

 Fifteen minutes after the rain stopped, I saw movement about seventy five yards away.